 The archaeological site of Sepphoris (eventually renamed Diocaesarea) is very conveniently located near a main road and a few miles from Nazareth, which is a "must see" of every tour of Galilee, yet it does not attract many visitors, notwithstanding its very fine Roman mosaic floors.

 (above) Excavated area; (below) "Decumanus Maximus" the main east-west street

-The very first excavations started in 1931, but not until the 1980s were they resumed and still continue.
+The very first excavations started in 1931, but not until the 1980s were they resumed.

 (above) Cardo Maximus, the main north-south street; (below-left) a betting game carved on one of the stones, similar to that of the Lithostrotos at Jerusalem; (below-centre) mosaic bearing an inscription celebrating the donor who built a portico along the street (a similar mosaic can be seen at Scythopolis); (below-right) a menorah carved on a stone